 The skills you’ll develop working in investment banking will set you up to also make the transition into commercial or retail banking.
 Making this jump might be the perfect way to move up a few rungs on the career ladder or just enjoy working less intense hours.

 In some ways working in a bank is a bit like being a small fish in a big pond, with almost everyone working trained in finance.
 However, by making the switch to corporate finance within a business, you can be a big fish in a smaller pond, as part of a tighter, more specialised finance team.
 Working in corporate finance will give you the chance to work for a company you’re really passionate about, or specialise your knowledge towards a particular industry.

-If what you love most about investment banking is working with clients, solving problems and providing advice, than management consulting might be the next best step for you.
+If what you love most about investment banking is working with clients, solving problems and providing advice, then management consulting might be the next best step for you.
 Often, consulting firms will have a flatter structure, allowing you greater opportunities to work with partners and clients directly.
 Like a switch to corporate finance, within consulting you’ll have the chance to specialise in a particular industry, like education, fashion or technology.
 Keep in mind that you can also expect some big hours, pressure and travel when working in consulting.

 An emerging option is to make the leap from investment banking into a business development role within a fintech firm.
 Fintech is all about using new technology to disrupt the traditional finance systems.
 If you’re passionate about technology and innovation, then a move into the rapidly growing fintech space could be the best jump after investment banking.